-Aloha Labradors is located in Holualoa, a village on the Kona or western
+Since 2001, Sandra has bred Labrador retrievers on Hawaii Island, more commonly known as The Big Island of Hawaii.
+Aloha Labradors is located in Holualoa, a village on the Kona or western side of the island.

-Eleven years ago, there were few good Labs and no Lab stud dogs in Kona.
+In 2001, there were few good Labs and no Lab stud dogs in Kona.
 Sandra imported foundation stock from Australia and New Zealand and began breeding sound, good-looking Labrador companions.
 She feeds the raw-meaty-bones diet to adults and to puppies as soon as they begin solid foods.
 Aloha Labradors is very successful in placing great puppies with great families that continue the raw diet.

-In February 2010, we decided to add standard Poodles to the kennel.
-We noticed there are few standard Poodles in Kona.
+Many years ago, Sandra had two standard poodles, named The Captain and Tennille, which tells you how long ago it was.
+They were great family dogs.
+So, why are there so few standard poodles around Kona?
 After some research and thinking, we concluded that people don’t know what great family companions standard poodles can be.
-If standard poodles are presented as the sporting dogs they were bred to be, they will be more popular.
+If standard poodles are presented as the sporting water dogs they were bred to be, they would be more popular.